-Learn the technique to help you manage a large amount of reading in a short amount of time.
+Learn to do a large amount of reading in a short time.

 Activity: How fast do you read